GideonThuku/Little-Lions-Academy-Website/README.md

 # 🦁 Little Lions Academy Website

 This project is a **multi-page, responsive website** for **"Little Lions Academy,"** a fictional preschool based in Nairobi, Kenya.
-It was developed as the **final assignment for a web technologies course**, demonstrating a comprehensive understanding of front-end development — from planning and coding to deployment.
+It was developed as the **final assignment for a Power Learn Project Africa web development course**, demonstrating a comprehensive understanding of front-end development — from planning and coding to deployment.

 ---